 Measure 1- Immunization Reporting

 The Immunization Program of the MDPH launched the Massachusetts Immunization Information System (MIIS), a statewide immunization registry, in 2010.
 The MIIS is currently available to receive electronic messages from eligible providers for Meaningful Use purposes.
-The MIIS accepts electronic immunization messages (VXU) in the HL7 2.5.1 format from certified electronic health record systems.
-Detailed technical specifications and other information for electronically exchanging data with the MIIS are available at www.mass.gov/dph/miis via the link Information for Providers.
+The MIIS accepts electronic immunization messages (VXU) and bi-directional data exchange (QBP/RSP) in the HL7 2.5.1 format from certified electronic health record systems.
+Detailed technical specifications and other information for electronically exchanging data with the MIIS are available on the MIIS homepage via the link Information for Providers.
 Additional technical information is available upon request.

 The state-wide Health Information Exchange (Mass HIway) will serve as the infrastructure to accept data from existing EHR systems in real time, eliminating the burden of duplicate entry into your system and into MIIS.
 The Mass HIway accepts HL7 version 2.5.1 messages and fulfills the applicable Meaningful Use measure.
-To learn about how to enroll in the Mass HIway visit: www.masshiway.net.
+Learn about how to enroll in the Mass HIway.

 Please note that pursuant to M.G.L.
 Chapter 111, Section 24M all licensed health care providers that administer immunizations are required to report immunization data to the MIIS.